wgsl-tooling-wg/wesl-spec/README.md

 share the effort of building better tools for everyone, including small projects that can't afford to create their own tooling.
-And with a standardized version of community WGSL, the community can publish WGSL libraries in crates.io and npm.
+And with a standardized community WGSL that supports the necessary features, the community can publish WGSL libraries in crates.io and npm.

 Join us on [github](https://github.com/wgsl-tooling-wg/wgsl-import-spec)